 - The container is assigned to the proxy external network, which provides it access to the host's internet-facing IP address.

 - The directive restart: always ensures that the container will always try and restart if you restart your VPS or it gets deleted for some reason.

-- Letsencrypt it also connected to the /var/run/docker.sock in order for it to listen for new containers that are spun up or down and to get information required to generate the SSL certificates.
+- Letsencrypt is also connected to the /var/run/docker.sock for it to listen for new containers that are spun up or down and to get the information required to generate the SSL certificates.

 - This container is not assigned to an external network

 There are a few caveats that you'll want to know about with networking on docker that is important to share as they gave me a headache when I did it for the first time:

 When you create a docker-compose.yml file any services that you define as part of that file such as the Nginx-proxy and the Letsencrypt service that we've defined above will be automatically internally networked together.
 The reason why we are creating an external network is for the NGINX proxy to talk to the Host and receive and process requests for the domain (alexgallacher.com) to forward it to our Ghost blog container.